ottiram/WOMBAT/README.md

 vecs = wbc.get_vectors(wec_ids, {}, for_input=[['this','is','a', 'test'], ['yet', 'another', 'test']])

-# One wec_result for each wec specified in wec_identifier
+# One wec_result for each wec specified in wec_ids
 for wec_index in range(len(vecs)):
     # Index 0 element is the wec_id
     print("\nWEC: %s"%vecs[wec_index][0])